valory-xyz/open-autonomy/docs/api/skills/abstract_round_abci/base.md

 This class represents an abstract round.

-A round is a state of a period.
-It usually involves interactions between participants in the period, although this is not enforced at this level of abstraction.
+A round is a state of the FSM App execution.
+It usually involves interactions between participants in the FSM App, although this is not enforced at this level of abstraction.

 Concrete classes must set: